oxsh0gunX/ShellWriter/README.md

-ShellWriter v2
+#ShellWriter v2

-A simple and fast reverse shell generator that automates the process of selecting and modifying reverse shell payloads.
-Instead of manually copying from PentesterMonkey and editing IP and port details, ShellWriter does it for you in seconds.
+A simple script to quickly generate reverse shell payloads for CTFs.

-This version includes command-line flags, an automatic tun0 IP finder, and a built-in netcat listener.
+It saves you from manually editing IPs and ports.
+This version has new features like finding your tun0 IP and starting a listener for you.

 Installation

-Clone/Download:
-Get the shellwriter_v2.sh file onto your system.

-Make it Executable:
+Make it executable:

 chmod +x shellwriter_v2.sh

-Move to your PATH (Recommended):
+Move it to your PATH:
-This lets you run the tool from anywhere.
-We'll rename it to just shellwriter for convenience.
+(This lets you run shellwriter from any terminal)

 sudo mv shellwriter_v2.sh /usr/local/bin/shellwriter

-All Done!
-You can now use the tool from anywhere by typing shellwriter.

-Usage

-ShellWriter v2 can be run with flags or interactively.

-shellwriter [OPTIONS]
+How to Use

+Run the tool with flags.

 Options

--i <IP>: Specify the LHOST (Listening IP).
+-i <IP>: Your listening IP

--p <PORT>: Specify the LPORT (Listening Port).
+-p <PORT>: Your listening port

--t: Automatically use the IP address from your tun0 interface (for CTFs/VPNs).
+-t: (Easy Mode) Automatically use your tun0 IP

--l: Automatically start a netcat listener on the specified IP and port after generating the payload.
+-l: (Easy Mode) Automatically start a netcat listener

--h: Show the help message.
+-h: Show help

 Examples

-1. Standard Use (Manual IP & Port)
-This will validate the IP/Port and then show the payload menu.

-shellwriter -i 10.10.14.5 -p 4444

-2. CTF Mode (Auto tun0 IP & Start Listener)
-This is the fastest way.
-It automatically finds your tun0 IP, asks for a port, generates the payload, and then starts the listener.
+1. CTF Mode (Fastest Way)
+Uses your tun0 IP and starts a listener on port 9001.

 shellwriter -t -p 9001 -l

+2. Manual Mode
+Specify your IP and port.

+shellwriter -i {ip} -p 4444

 3. Interactive Mode
-Just run the command with no arguments.
-It will prompt you to enter the LHOST and LPORT.
+If you run shellwriter with no flags, it will ask you for the IP and port.

-shellwriter

-Available Payloads

-Bash

-Python 2

-Python 3

-Netcat (Traditional)

-Perl

-PHP (Exec)

-Ruby

-Java

-PowerShell

-Simple PHP File Uploader

-Disclaimer: This tool is intended for educational purposes and authorized security testing (like CTFs) only.
-Using it on systems without explicit permission is illegal and unethical.
+Disclaimer: This tool is for educational use and authorized testing (like CTFs) only.